AtonFreson/SolidWorks_License_Auto-Deactivator/README.md

 2. Double-click the VBScript file to run it.
     - Accept any admin privilege requests, etc.
     - It will prompt for the main SOLIDWORKS Corp installation folder.
-4. Navigate to the *SOLIDWORKS Corp* folder via the *File Explorer*, and *copy/paste* from the address bar.
+3. Navigate to the *SOLIDWORKS Corp* folder via the *File Explorer*, and *copy/paste* from the address bar.
+    - The default folder is: `C:\Program Files\SOLIDWORKS Corp`

 ### Additional information:
 Changes while running the script are possible.
 Do this by editing *\<SOLIDWORKS Corp\>/Scripts/SWActivationWatcher.ps1*.
 Edits take effect after a PC reboot.